K8fractal/K8fractal/README.md

 - 👋 Hi, I’m @K8fractal.
 I've been teaching computer science to middle schoolers for 10 years, and I'm looking for a software engineering position.
 - 👀 I’m interested in getting more involved in open source programming.
-- 🌱 I'm refreshing and expending my programming skills.
+- 🌱 I'm refreshing and expanding my programming skills.
 - 💞️ I’m looking to collaborate on educational and design projects.

 <!---